Atlas Shrugged: Atlas Shrugged: Part I

 In May 2010, Brian Patrick O'Toole and Aglialoro wrote a screenplay, intent on filming in June 2010.
-Stephen Polk was set to direct.
-However, Polk was fired and principal photography began on June 13, 2010, under the direction of Paul Johansson and produced by Harmon Kaslow and Aglialoro.
+Stephen Polk was set to direct; however, Polk was fired and principal photography began on June 13, 2010, under the direction of Paul Johansson and produced by Harmon Kaslow and Aglialoro.
 This resulted in Aglialoro's retention of his rights to the property, which were set to expire on June 15, 2010.
 Filming was completed on July 20, 2010, and the movie was released on April 15, 2011.
 Taylor Schilling played Dagny Taggart and Grant Bowler played Hank Rearden.

 The film was met with a generally negative reception from professional critics.
 Review aggregator Rotten Tomatoes gives the film a score of 12% based on 52 reviews, with an average score of 3.8 out of 10.
 The film had under $5 million in total box office receipts, considerably less than the estimated $20 million invested by Aglialoro and others.
 The poor box office and critical reception made Aglialoro reconsider his plans for the rest of the trilogy, but other investors convinced him to continue.

 Atlas Shrugged: Part II

 On February 2, 2012, Kaslow and Aglialoro announced they had raised $16 million to fund Atlas Shrugged: Part II.
-Principal photography began on April 2, 2012; the producers hoped to release the film before the US presidential election in November.
+Principal photography began on April 2, 2012; the producers hoped to release the film before the 2012 United States presidential election.
 Because the cast for the first film had not been contracted for the entire trilogy, different actors were cast for all the roles.
 Samantha Mathis played Dagny, with Jason Beghe as Hank and Esai Morales as Francisco d'Anconia.

 The film was released on October 12, 2012, without a special screening for critics.
 It earned $1.7 million on 1012 screens for the opening weekend, which at that time ranked as the 109th worst opening for a film in wide release.
 Critical response was highly negative; Rotten Tomatoes gives the film a 4% rating based on 23 reviews, with an average score of 3.2 out of 10.
 The film's final box office total was $3.3 million.